plentymarkets/docs-raw/plentyInterface/Item.md

 </pre>

 Gets a sales price currency.
-The ID of the sales price and the currency must be specified.
+The ID of the sales price and the ISO code of the currency must be specified.

 ##### <strong>Parameters</strong>